Vyno1/BachelorThesis/README.md

 # Documentation for Unity and Python Notebook

-This readme is detailing a couple of things that are important for the execution of the project
+This readme is detailing a couple of things that are important for the execution of the project The Link to the paper as well as my presentation can be found at https://collab.dvb.bayern/display/TUMinfar/%5B23WS+-+BA%5D+Action+Recognition+in+Virtual+Reality

 ## Unity